Belize has over 200 islands and choosing one to visit may be difficult but we are making it easier with our top pick!

 Goff’s Caye

 Another choice is Goff’s Caye, a small island off the shore of Belize City in the central region of the Belize Barrier Reef.
-The island has been a part of the Belizean heritage for many years and is also registered as an archaeological site due to its Colonial era settlement.
-Some of the most spectacular snorkeling in Belize happens just a short swim off the white soft sandy beach of Goffs Caye.
-Due to its location, you will be able to discover a community of resident corals, sting-rays, an abundance of colorful fish and much more.
+The island has been a part of Belizean heritage for many years and is also registered as an archaeological site due to its history as a colonial settlement area.

 Ray Caye

 Sitting on the edge of the speed boat with feet dangling near the surface, you contemplate jumping into the warm iridescent waters just out of reach.
 With the sun high in the sky, the midday heat sets in, and your skin begins to bronze.
 The water is so clear you could look through it like glass.
 Below, the transparent ocean teems with fish.
 Enormous sea turtles graze on the seagrass that sways back and forth with the tide.
 A number of nurse sharks dance through the waters, while stingrays and spotted eagle rays soar as effortlessly as the birds above.
 The water is active and alive.
 Anyone would have their breath taken away by watching the scene unfold before them.
 A short helicopter or boat ride from the nearby village of Placencia, Ray Caye is an oasis of relaxation – an ideal balance of rest and activity.
-Paradise found.
+This Belize island is truly paradise found.

 Ambergris Caye

-Certainly, we couldn’t miss this famous island.
-Also known as “La Isla Bonita”, Ambergris Caye is the largest island of Belize.
-The capital and hotspot of the island is San Pedro.
-The island is 25 miles long and approximately a mile wide.
-It is also a quarter mile from the Barrier Reef.
 Ambergris Caye is one of the more famous vacation destinations in the country.
 With sandy beaches, reef views, a dizzying array of restaurants and bars plus activities in and out of the water – getting to know La Isla Bonita in just one day can be a special feat.
-The island can keep you busy from morning to late night – it’s no wonder Madonna sang about it!
+The island can keep you busy from morning to late night!

 Turneffe Island